Non-equilibrium quasi-condensates in reduced dimensions: Bogoliubov theory of linearized fluctuations

 \section{Bogoliubov theory of linearized fluctuations}

-The linearized field equations \eq{Bogo} are the starting point to study the fluctuations of the Bose field around the pure condensate solution.
-As usual, this approach is accurate when fluctuations are small, that is far away from the critical point.
-A more complete description of the large fluctuations in the critical region requires more sophisticated approaches and will be postponed to further work.
-A first remarkable work in this direction making use of renormalization group techniques appeared very recently in~\cite{DIEHL2013}.
+The linearized field equations \eq{Bogo} are the starting point to study the {small} fluctuations of the Bose field around the pure condensate solution.
+As usual, this approach is {only accurate far away from the critical point.
+A complete description of the large fluctuations in the critical region requires more sophisticated approaches and will be postponed to further work.
+A first remarkable attempt in this direction appeared very recently in~\cite{DIEHL2013}.}

-Including back the noise term into their RHS, one obtains for each $\kk$ a pair of linear Ito stochastic differential equations from which it is straightforward to compute all the steady-state correlations of the field, e.g. the momentum distribution of the particles
+{Including the noise term into the RHS of the Bogoliubov equations \eq{Bogo_mot}} one obtains for each $\kk$ a pair of linear Ito stochastic differential equations from which it is straightforward to compute all the steady-state correlations of the field, e.g. the momentum distribution of the particles

 in experiments, this quantity is directly accessible as the angular distribution of the far field emission.
 The former term in \eq{nk} describes the condensate, while the latter one account for the non-condensed cloud.
-Note that the UV divergence due to the second term in the bracket (the one with no $\kk$ dependence) is an artifact of the white bath assumption and disappears as soon as the frequency dependence of the bath in included in the theory.

-In what follows, we shall instead concentrate on the low-$\kk$, long-distance physics, where our effective theory is accurate.
-The low-$\kk$ behavior of $n_\kk^{ss}$ in the different cases is summarized in the table and compared to the prediction of the standard Bogoliubov theory~\cite{PITA2004} for equilibrium systems at $T=0$ and at $T>0$.
+{As we shall see in the final part of the Letter, the UV divergence due to the {$\kk$-independent} term in the bracket is an artifact of the model and disappears as soon as the frequency dependence of the bath in included in the theory.
+On the other hand, the simple model with a spectrally white noise already provides an accurate description of the low-$\kk$, long distance physics: from the frequency-space reformulation of the stochastic Bogoliubov equations, it is in fact immediate to see, for a smooth enough noise spectrum, that the only relevant noise components are the ones in the close vicinity of the condensate frequency $\omega$.}